usaqui-albert/django-rest-api-example-cg/README.md

     git clone git@bitbucket.org:blanclink/connect-good-be-api.git

-Before get into project folder you just cloned you must set the virtual environment typing the following:
+Before get into project folder you just cloned you must create the virtual environment typing the following:

     virtualenv env

-This command is going to set an environment called "env", after this you can get into the project folder.
+This command is going to create an environment called "env", to activate it run:

+    source env/bin/activate

+After this you can get into the project folder.

     cd connect-good-be-api/